 If you’re like millions of Americans and suffer from knee pain, you may require a knee replacement to achieve long-lasting relief.
-At New Orleans Orthopedic Institute in Metairie and Slidell, Louisiana, orthopedic surgeon Brian Kindl, MD, and his team perform total knee replacements using innovative robot-assisted surgery to fully restore knee joint function.
+At New Orleans Shoulder Institute in Metairie, Hammond, and Slidell, Louisiana, orthopedic surgeon Brian Kindl, MD, and his team perform total knee replacements using innovative robot-assisted surgery to fully restore knee joint function.
 Schedule a consultation by phone or online to learn more.

 Total knee replacement surgery, or arthroplasty, restores knee joint function and offers pain relief if you have severe knee damage.
 The procedure involves removing damaged parts of your joint and replacing the knee with an artificial joint made of plastics, polymers, and metal alloys.

 The team at New Orleans Orthopedic Institute offers advanced, Mako robot-assisted knee surgery to give you the best possible results.